OrleansContrib/Awesome-Orleans/README.md

 * [SignalR.Orleans](https://github.com/OrleansContrib/SignalR.Orleans) - SignalR backend based on Orleans.
 * [Trool.io](https://trool.io/) - A tech stack for Domain Driven Design with CQRS and Event Sourcing.
 * [Web Scheduler](https://github.com/web-scheduler/) - A general scheduler supporting a variety of triggers.
+* [Message Silo](https://www.message-silo.dev) - A platform to auto-correct your dead-lettered messages and make integration simpler for event-driven systems.
+Azure Service Bus, AWS SQS, RabbitMQ, and more...

 ##### Publications